rabbitboots/quick_print/README.md

 * Switching fonts between write operations on the same line may lead to inconsistent offsetting and kerning.
 Text objects do not support multiple simultaneous fonts, so you shouldn't change a Text object's font as you write to it.

 * QuickPrint is not optimized, and cannot be optimized very much given its design.
 (It's quick as in *quick and dirty*.)
 If you have a lot of text that rarely changes, you can save some CPU cycles by printing it to a LÖVE Text object and drawing that, only clearing and rewriting the Text when there's a change.
-This comes with its own trade-offs: for example, `Text:getDimensions()` will only return the size of one bit of text added to the object.
 Rendering to a canvas is another option.

 ## Known Bugs

-### 1
+### One
 * In LÖVE 11.4, adding empty or whitespace-only strings to a Text Object crashes the application.
   * This is fixed in LÖVE 12.
-  * '_love11TextGuard()' is implemented as a workaround.
-It will be moved when the library is upgraded to LÖVE 12.
+  * `_love11TextGuard()` is implemented as a workaround.
+It will be removed when the library is upgraded to LÖVE 12.

-### 2
+### Two
 * In LÖVE 11.4, small `wraplimit` values given to `Text:addf()` crash the application.
   * This is fixed in LÖVE 12. `Text:setf()` and `love.graphics.printf()` are not affected.
   * Workaround: If using `Text:addf()`, find a minimum working value for your font(s) and never make the reference width smaller than that.